aizu-wakamatsu/extinator/README.md

 We will have develop branch, it will be main of developing.
 We also create new branch from that by new function.

-We will put developing blog on [our website](freesia.work) ←this is a link.
+We will put developing blog on [our website](freesia.work). ←this is a link